Bed Bug Pest Control

-Bed bugs are typically the size of a pencil eraser.
+Bed bugs are typically 5mm in size, oval-shaped, and flat.
 When first hatched, bed bugs tend to be colorless until they “eat”.
 Hungry adult bed bugs are a mahogany to rusty-brown color, while full-appetite bed bugs are a reddish-brown color.
 This is after they have had a blood meal.

 Bed bugs are world travelers, meaning they travel from one spot to the next, such as room-to-room in hotels or in guest’s suitcases, purses, or briefcases.
 However, don’t be fooled by their name.
 Bed bugs are not just in beds; they can be found in cracks, crevices, mattress seams, sheets, furniture, baseboards, box springs, headboards, electrical outlets, and picture frames.
 They can live various places, most often including hotels, hospitals, and public transportation.

 Bed bugs’ diets consist of blood, but they can survive up to a year without a meal under cool conditions.
 Being more active at night, they feed on their host when their host is sleeping.
 They have a liking for 80% humidity.

 Bed bug bites can sometimes be painless or extremely itchy.
 The bites appear as small red bumps on the skin and with increased scratching, can become larger red spots.